 It should be clear that the subject of principal bundles with connections, sometimes called gauge theory, is of interest from a mathematical perspective as well as from a physical one.
-This can also be derived from the amount of material on the subject, published in both disciplines.
-However, little has been written that would please both the mathematicians and the physicists - as far as I am concerned only \cite{blegau} comes close to doing this.
-Although I have no illusions of filling in this gap, I will try to give an introduction to the subject from both points of view.
-Although most results in this thesis are not original - probably with the exception of the category theoretical ones, especially those in section \ref{catfib} - I presume that the presentation and the derivations are less conventional.\\ \\ I assume that the reader has some familiarity with manifold geometry and the classical field theories of general relativity and electromagnetism.
-Naturally, I first discuss the mathematics of the subject and only then proceed to the physical side of the story, of which I unfortunately only cover a tip of the iceberg, restricting myself to a brief introduction to non-second quantised gauge theories of the Yang-Mills kind.
-I have tried to keep both accounts as much separated as possible, although the chapter on physics heavily rests on the mathematical preliminaries.
+This is also clear from the amount of material on the subject published in both disciplines.
+However, little has been written that would satisfy both mathematicians and physicists - as far as I am concerned, only \cite{blegau} comes close to doing this.
+Although I have no illusions of filling this gap, I will try to give an introduction to the subject from both points of view.
+Although most results in this thesis are not original - probably with the exception of the category-theoretic ones, especially those in section \ref{catfib} - I presume that the presentation and the derivations are less conventional.\\ \\ I assume that the reader has some familiarity with manifold geometry and the classical field theories of general relativity and electromagnetism.
+Naturally, I first discuss the mathematics of the subject and only then proceed to the physical side of the story, of which I unfortunately cover only the tip of the iceberg, restricting myself to a brief introduction to non-second-quantised gauge theories of the Yang-Mills kind.
+I have tried to keep both accounts as separate as possible, although the chapter on physics rests heavily on the mathematical preliminaries.
 Almost all results that are proven in the chapter on mathematics have some application in physics, even if this application is not entirely clear from this thesis.